 This RA covers the period before the launch of PMM Observatory.
-Thus, this RA invites researches that contribute on the validation preliminary study and on the preparation of the implementation plan for the validation activity after the launch.
-Those researches that are expected to conduct validation efficiently by collaborating with other research plans are also taken into account.
+Thus, this RA invites research that contributes to the validation preliminary study and on the preparation of the implementation plan for the validation activity after the launch.
+Research that is expected to conduct validation efficiently by collaborating with other research plans is also taken into account.

 The PMM mission aims to provide products with guaranteed quality and reliability through validation activities.
 Therefore, feasibility studies that quantitatively indicate how to link the observations to the evaluation of the PMM products are required.
-Furthermore, the validation plans are also recommended to be highly feasible (i.e.

-reliable observation instruments being utilizable, valid data being available, maintain good cost performance, etc).
+Furthermore, the validation plans are also recommended to be highly feasible (i.e. reliable observation instruments being utilizable, valid data being available, maintaining good cost performance, etc).
 KuDPR precipitation and Doppler products will be validated by comparing rainfall and snowfall with high-sensitivity sensors (ground-based instruments, etc.) to evaluate the standard accuracy (past statistics will also be included if available).
 In particular, validation of Doppler products is an important new element, and we call for research that will contribute to the validation plan.